Create Payments is Create's very own secure payment gateway provider, powered by Worldpay, the UK's leading payment provider.

 Create Payments is a fully integrated payment gateway for processing card payments through your shop.
 Create Payments offers users complete management over their checkout including the ability to view transaction volume, sales and total revenue generated through our tailor-made reporting system.

-Joining Create Payments is free of charge, however you will be required to assert your PCI DSS compliance as required by law, and any service you choose to use to help you with this may incur cost.
-Worldpay offer a service, "SaferPayments", to assist with this and ensure that you have a mechanism to validate your PCI compliance.
-SaferPayments has a low cost annual fee of £29.99.
+Joining Create Payments is free of charge, however you will be required to assert your PCI DSS compliance as required by law, and any service you choose to use to help you with this may incur a cost.
+Worldpay offers a service, "SaferPayments", to assist with this and ensure that you have a mechanism to validate your PCI compliance.
+SaferPayments has a low-cost annual fee of £29.99.
 For more information on PCI compliance with Create Payments please see our help guide.